Sleppo04/operationalspace/README.md

-On Linux, we recommend using **xterm** as it has great support for even the most niche of features, but most modern terminal emulators on Linux support ANSI atleast to a usable degree, for example **GNOME-Terminal**. **LXTerminal** is one of the few terminal emulators that didn't support isome important features.
+On Linux, we recommend using **xterm** as it has great support for even the most niche of features, but most modern terminal emulators on Linux support ANSI atleast to a usable degree, for example **GNOME-Terminal**. **LXTerminal** is one of the few terminal emulators that didn't support some of the important features.

 On Windows, things are more complicated.
 From Windows 10 1511 onward the built-in terminal emulator **conhost.exe** (often wrongly called **cmd.exe**) parses ANSI escape codes when the application specifically requests it.
 OperationalSpace does that.